Fresco: A Labor of Love

 Our fast paced commercialized world has left us over stimulated and exhausted.
 The effect can even be seen in the type of art we surround ourselves with.
 Popular art today are vibrant, chaotic, displays of color and line.
 Many modern works are loud and brazen compositions designed to tickle the eyes and stimulate the already overworked senses.
 At the same time art is being hastily or mass produced and any assortment of found objects glued together and painted could very well make its way into a museum.
 It has at times, even become difficult to determine if an object or painting is art in the first place.
 It is a wonder then, with all this influx of "fast-food" style art that the laborious techniques of Fresco have survived at all.

-Fifteenth century frescos by Donatello, Mantegna, Bellini, and Pisanello are the greatest of all Giotto.
+Fifteenth century frescos are by Donatello, Mantegna, Bellini, Pisanello and the greatest of all, Giotto.

 The Basilica on Piazza del Capitolo houses beautiful frescoes from the twelve century in the Cripta degli Scavi.

 The amazing thirteenth century frescoes in the Parma Baptistery were painted by an anonymous Byzantine-influenced artist.
 Nearby in Parma one can see frescoes by Correggio in San Giovanni Evangelista and in the Camera di Correggio.